mo271/mo271.github.io/github_labels.md

 ![Two unreadable github labels](assets/images/github_labels/unreadable_labels.png)

 You can take a look at those labels in a [test repo](https://github.com/mo271/label_colors_test/labels).
-In Dark mode they render fine, I suppose, but in Light mode they are the most illegible label I could find.
+In the Light default theme they are the most illegible label I could find.
+In Dark default theme they render fine, which might lead to people actually picking those color for their labels, even when there is a preview in the user interface.

 ## The solution...